rakhimovkamran/rakhimovkamran/README.md

-# Hey, you are on Rakhimov Kamran's page 👋
+# 👋 Hey, you are on Rakhimov Kamran's page

 Self-taught **Software Engineer** 👨🏻‍💻

-### What makes stay busy every single day:
+## 💁 What makes stay busy every single day
 - 🔭 I’m currently working on my own projects
 - 🌱 I’m currently learning UI Design and QA Engineering
 - 👯 I’m looking to collaborate on React.js